Free Google Play Redeem Codes List for Apps (updated daily)

 The most common complaint among Android developers was the lack of promo codes for Google Play.
 Apple/iOS had that for years, where devs could share promo codes to offer discounts/apps for free, but Google dragged their feet over and over.
 Well, to my surprise I admit, Google started rolling out Promotions (beginning January 15, 2016), a new way for devs to create promo codes and share those with followers.
+NOTE: The Google Play redeem codes below are free promo codes that unlock paid/IAP apps or games, these are NOT gift cards!

 Using Promo Codes to promote apps & games